History of the Jews in Bulgaria: Modern Bulgaria

 A modern nation-state of Bulgaria was formed under the terms of the Treaty of Berlin, which ended the Russo-Turkish War of 1877–78.
 Under the terms of that treaty, Bulgarian Jews of the new country were granted equal rights.
 In 1909, the massive and grand new Sofia Synagogue was consecrated in the presence of Tsar Ferdinand I of Bulgaria as well as ministers and other important guests, an important event for Bulgarian Jewry.
 Jews were drafted into the Bulgarian army and fought in the Serbo-Bulgarian War (1885), in the Balkan Wars (1912–13), and in the First World War.
 211 Jewish soldiers of the Bulgarian army were recorded as having died during World War I. The Treaty of Neuilly after World War I emphasized Jews' equality with other Bulgarian citizens.
-In 1936, the nationalist and anti-semitic organization Ratnik was established.
+In the 1920s and 1930s, fascist and anti-Semitic organizations like Rodna Zashtita and Ratnik were established and grew in influence.

 In the years preceding World War II, the population growth rate of the Jewish community lagged behind that of other ethnic groups.
 In 1920, there were 16,000 Jews, amounting to 0.9% of Bulgarians.
 By 1934, although the size of the Jewish community had grown to 48,565, with more than half living in Sofia, that only amounted to 0.8% of the general population.
 Ladino was the dominant language in most communities, but the young often preferred speaking Bulgarian.
 The Zionist movement was completely dominant among the local population ever since Hovevei Zion.